beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **SYNOPSIS**

-A hardware USB keylogger using the Pi Pico &amp; Pi Pico-W.
+A hardware USB keylogger for $8 using the Pi Pico &amp; Pi Pico-W. This project

 **FEATURES**
 - Flash, plug and play
+- Bad-USB Functionality with Duckyscript handling
 - Serial control
-- Webserver to display results (Pico-W only)
+- Webserver to display results, payload management and settings management.
 - Multi keypress handling for key combinations
 - WiFi ON/OFF serial control (Pico-W only)
+- Run Bad-USB payloads on boot
+- Create, run, edit and delete Bad-USB payloads using the webserver (Pico-W only)
+- Change wifi settings and others

 **COMPONENT LIST**
 1. A Raspberry Pi Pico OR Pico-W (RP2040 chip)